SKL is reader supported. When you buy through links on our site, we may earn affiliate commission. Learn more here.

 What Matters More Than Certifications

-A brand that clearly lists its ingredients and explains how its formula works is often more trustworthy than one that relies heavily on certifications or vague marketing language.
+Transparency beats labels here.
+A brand that clearly lists its ingredients and explains its formula is more trustworthy than one leaning on certifications or vague marketing language.

 Frequently Asked Questions About Non-Toxic Hair Dye